 What, why and how of Mkrs coven

-During my masters in Advanced Interaction, I was introduced to Arduino and I was fascinated about the fact that I could be able to program things that could move in real life and that I could also get data from it with infinite sensors which would also allow me to create experiences that could be done with a few wires and sensors.
+During my masters in Advanced Interaction, I was introduced to Arduino and I was fascinated about the fact that I could be able to program things that could move in real life, and that I could also get data from it with infinite sensors which would also allow me to create experiences.
 So yeah, I loved it and I wanted to know more.

 But when you step out of the basics and you get involved in more advanced topics, all of the content related to electronics is targeted to men, is it hard for women to find themselves confident in that area.

 This TED talk from Debbie Sterling inspired me so much, as I found answers to many of the thoughts that I had when I was a little girl building “elevators” for my Barbies.
 About how engineering is a boys club, about how around 6 years old, most the girls start losing interest in maths and science and where they think it is because we are just not good enough, but because it is a cultural thing.
 We grow up becoming princess, boys grow up wanting to be engineers.
 I was the creative one, but I never felt smart.
 But I won’t get sentimental now, let’s focus on this project.